nix-systems/nix-systems/README.md

 Generally when accessing a flake with the CLI, the only system that we care about, is the one of the current host.
-Reducing the list of systems is a good way to speed up the Nix evaluation.
+Reducing the list of systems is a good way to speed up commands that operate over all systems (like `nix flake show`).

 In order to make that scenario usage easier, we published common static system configurations to the `nix-systems` GitHub org.
 If a system you are using is